 The problem with using site averages in your testing is that you are missing out on what is going on inside the average (the segments).

-An experiment that seemed to be performing poorly might have actually been successful, but only for a certain segment.
+An experiment that seemed to be performing poorly might have actually been successful for a certain segment.
 For example, our experiment may have shown that a variation of our mobile landing page is not performing well.
-When looking into the segments though, we may see that it is performing exceptionally well for Android users, but badly for iPhone users.
+When looking into the segments though, we may see that it is performing exceptionally well for Android users but badly for iPhone users.
 When not looking at segments, you can miss this detail.

-By default, a lot of the data you get is useless in reality.
-The number of visits to your site doesnt really give you any actionable information.
+By default, a lot of the data you get is useless.
+The number of visits to your site doesn’t really give you any actionable information.
 To get actionable data for testing, you need to segment the data you have, using dimensions.
 You can also split test for single segments of your traffic, which is a part of Behavioural targeting.

 Avinash Kaushik has outlined a simple strategy for segmenting your traffic.
 Best ideas for taking action come from segmentation.

-Segment by behavior – Different groups of people behave differently on a website, because they have different needs or goals.
-For example, on an e-commerce store, you can separate out people who visit more than ten times a month versus those that visit only twice.
+Segment by behavior.
+Different groups of people behave differently on a website because they have different needs or goals.
+For example, on an ecommerce store, you can separate out people who visit more than 10 times a month versus those that visit only twice.
 Do these people look for products in different price ranges?
 Are they from different regions?

-When you have found your most profitable segments, you can keep them in mind when doing split testing.
-It’s good to know who your most profitable visitors are, before you start split testing.
+When you have found your most profitable segments, you can keep them in mind when building out your split-testing plan.
+It’s good to know who your most profitable visitors are before you start split testing.

-Once you have your metrics in place and you know your goals, the next step is to prioritize what to test.
+Once you have your metrics in place and know your goals, the next step is to prioritize what to test.
 Essentially, you could test anything, but everyone needs a place to start from.
-Google Analytics will give you a lot of data, but often it makes sense to start from split testing opportunities that promise the biggest gains.
+Google Analytics will give you a lot of data, but it makes sense to start by split testing opportunities that promise the biggest gains.

 Prioritize pages with high potential for improvement

-When looked at separately, none of your information sources will perfectly identify split testing opportunities.
+No single information source will perfectly identify split testing opportunities.
 You need to look at several pages together.